dendronhq/dendron-site/vault/community.office-hours.2021.07.04.md

     -   Reduce initial download size by +100MB
 -   Updated onboarding experience
     -   Initial implementation for workspace templates
-    -   Easy initialization for common scenarios (eg. team workspace, individual todos, blogs, etc)
+    -   Easy initialization for common scenarios (eg. team workspace, individual todos, blogs, etc.)
     -   `Dendron: Launch Tutorial`
 -   LOTS of stability/performance improvements
     -   anchors/headers are now updated in real time (used to be on save)